 While complications from transvaginal mesh implantation do not result in all women who have this procedure and vary from patient to patient, they have been known to include: acute or chronic pain, neuromuscular damage, pain during sexual intercourse (dyspareunia), organ or blood vessel perforation, bleeding or hemorrhage, vaginal scarring or shrinkage due to scarring, recurrence of POP or SUI, mesh erosions, and emotional problems.

 The most serious of these complications can require revision surgery to remove the mesh.
 However, the durability of the mesh and the manner in which it fuses to vaginal tissue can make these surgeries numerous, complicated and ultimately sometimes unsuccessful.

 Transvaginal mesh was originally conceived to help women facing problems relating to weakened vaginal tissue.
-Although many women have reported no issue relating to this treatment, others have found their lives altered and are experiencing tremendous suffering as a result of manufacturers who introduced a product into the market without completing the necessary and adequate long-term testing.
+Although many women have reported no issue relating to this treatment, others have found their lives altered and are experiencing tremendous suffering.

-The vast number of women facing complications from transvaginal mesh has prompted numerous support groups to launch to provide emotional support and resources for victims; however, legal action can also be an option.
+There are numerous support groups to provide emotional support and resources for victims; however, legal action can also be an option.
 If you have experienced problems relating to a transvaginal mesh procedure, HSH product liability lawyers have the expertise and experience to help you obtain compensation for damage caused by the negligence of others.